IveNoIdeaMaybe/MCA-2019/README.md

 These are rather abstract in terms of understanding exactly what they are referring too therefore in the efforts of keeping a clean table i will list definitions below in the order they are shown above:

 Number of Pitches: The number of unique pitches which occur at least once in the piece.

 Number of Pitch classes: The nunmber of pitch classes which occur at least once in the piece.

-Range: Difference in semitones between the highest and lowest pitches Strong Tonal centres: Number of isolated peaks in the fifhts pitch hostogram that each individually Mean Pitch: Mean MIDI pitch value, averaged out across all outched notes in the piece.
+Range: Difference in semitones between the highest and lowest pitches.

+Strong Tonal centres: Number of isolated peaks in the fifhts pitch hostogram that each individually.

+Mean Pitch: Mean MIDI pitch value, averaged out across all outched notes in the piece.
 Set to 0 if there are no pitches notes.

 Mean Pitch class: mean The pitch class that occurs most frequently compared to other pitch classes.
-A value of 0 corresponds to C, and pitches increase chromatically by semitone in integer units
+A value of 0 corresponds to C, and pitches increase chromatically by semitone in integer units.

-Most Common Pitch: MIDI pitch value of the most frequently occurring pitch Most Common Pitch class: The pitch class that occurs most frequently compared to other pitch classes.
-A value of 0 corresponds to C, and pitches increase chromatically by semitone in integer untis
+Most Common Pitch: MIDI pitch value of the most frequently occurring pitch.

+Most Common Pitch class: The pitch class that occurs most frequently compared to other pitch classes.
+A value of 0 corresponds to C, and pitches increase chromatically by semitone in integer untis.

-Interval between Most Prevalent Pitches: Absolute value of the difference (in semitones) between the pitches of the two most frequently occurring pitches
+Interval between Most Prevalent Pitches: Absolute value of the difference (in semitones) between the pitches of the two most frequently occurring pitches.

 Pitch variability: Standard deviation of the MIDI pitches of all pitched notes in the piece.
 Provides a measure of how close the pitches as a whole are to the mean pitch.

-Most Common Melodic Interval: Number of semitones corresponding to the most frequently occurring melodic interval
+Most Common Melodic Interval: Number of semitones corresponding to the most frequently occurring melodic interval.